 (Cash + Cash equivalents - Bank overdraft - Term loans) / Net assets

-On previous version of GMC simulator for many seasons, there was very popular strategy in last period to take loan.
-Company received additional liquidity, and goodwill with company's share price increased accordingly.
-Later, this bug was fixed, eliminating amount of borrowed funds from the calculation, for example: if loan is 200 and cash is 250, then from the point of view of calculating goodwill, liquid funds are 250 - 200 = 50, i.e. as if you did not decide to take loan.
+In old version of GMC simulator for many seasons, there was very popular strategy in last period to take loan.
+Company received additional Liquidity, and Goodwill with company's share price increased accordingly.
+Later, this bug was fixed, eliminating amount of borrowed funds from the calculation, for example: if loan is 200 and cash is 250, then from the point of view of calculating Goodwill, liquid funds are 250 - 200 = 50, i.e. as if you did not decide to take loan.

 Diagram below shows dependence of Goodwill factor “Liquidity” on Liquidity of company for scenarios 12C1, 12C3, 14C1 and 14C3 in 1 period.
 The upper limit of the company's Liquidity, after which factor does not increase, is on average 15% (1.162).
 The lower limit is on average -55% (0.866).

 - Goodwill factor “Liquidity” can vary between 0.866 - 1.162.